-To derive age-stratified and sex-stratified AAD-associated and non-AAD-associated mortality, we used the US agestratified population from the Human Mortality Database 2015 and the Multiple Cause-of-Death Mortality Data from the National Bureau of Economic Research.^{42-43} Prior studies have suggested that AAD-associated mortality is experienced only among individuals with severe AAD;^{13-44} mortality rates among individuals with mild to moderate AAD are similar to those without AAD but increase among those who develop severe AAD.^{44-45} Therefore, we included AAD-associated mortality for people with severe AAD and non-AAD-associated mortality for all other simulated people.
-We stratified mortality events by whether they occurred among people with or without diagnosed AAD and created age-stratified and sex-stratified AAD-associated and non-AAD-associated mortality rates (online supplemental figure S1).
-We performed sensitivity analysis on the AAD-associated mortality (online supplemental methods [S2 Table]).
+To derive age-stratified and sex-stratified AAD-associated and non-AAD-associated mortality, we used the US agestratified population from the Human Mortality Database 2015 and the Multiple Cause-of-Death Mortality Data from the National Bureau of Economic Research.
+42 43 Prior studies have suggested that AAD-associated mortality is experienced only among individuals with severe AAD; 13 44 mortality rates among individuals with mild to moderate AAD are similar to those without AAD but increase among those who develop severe AAD.
+44 45 Therefore, we included AAD-associated mortality for people with severe AAD and non-AAD-associated mortality for all

+[†]AAD-associated mortality is excess mortality used to modify the baseline non-AAD-associated mortality.